me3zaAKAgoat/dtb-legacy/README.md

 - [ ] replace window alerts and confirms with custom modals.
 - [ ] figure out how to set custom context menu to base element to something other than button.
 - [ ] fix and rework singular tasks components.
-- [ ] add a indicator of which page the user is on.
+- [ ] add a visual aspect to the priority of tasks.
-- [ ] make function wrappers for every module that has an action that necessitates a follow up, for avoiding duplication and all the issues that stem from it.
+- [ ] make function wrappers for every module that has an action that necessitates a follow up, to avoid duplication and all the issues that stem from it.
-- [ ] add a way the user can see the prioirty of a task.
+- [ ] add a way the user can see the priority of a task.
 - [ ] add keys in week schema that reflect the emotional/mental well-being of the user during that week.

 🔝 [Back To Top Of Readme](https://github.com/me3zaAKAgoat/dtb#digital-tasks-board)